ydiazn/vocationQA/docs/source/index.rst

 Welcome to vocationQA's documentation!
 ======================================

-vocationQA is Q&A type system for professional vocation formation.
+vocationQA is Q&A type system for support professional vocation formation.
 It is an ouput form a research project of Granma University for support vocational formation in Cuba.